nexnexnexnexnex/Mirror-Executor/README.md

 There is **not** a Mirror Discord server

 Mirror has **not** been released yet, don't download it from anywhere other than here.
-If you have, run a full malware scan on your computers.
+If you have, run a full malware scan on your computer.

 The official GitHub page for Mirror!
 It's a keyless, clean executor featuring some stuff that's gonna get added cuz there isn't much stuff yet 😭 🙏.